emilianvrd/Maneuvers/Archtype feats.md

 ### Armored
 You have trained wearing armor.

 You gain proficiency in light armor, medium armor, and shields.
 If you already had proficiency in light or medium armor, you instead gain proficiency in all armor and shield.
 If you have proficiency in medium or heavy armor, you ignore the speed penalty from wearing armor.
-If you already were proficient in all armor, you gain a +1 circumstance bonus to ac while wearing armor instead.
+If you already were proficient in all armor, you also gain a +1 circumstance bonus to ac while wearing armor instead.

 ### Assassin
 You've trained to assassinate your foes, and you do so with tenacity and precision.